Gaia Online: zOMG

-zOMG is a browser-based MMORPG on Gaia where users battled monsters and participated in RPG-style quests.
+zOMG (stylized as zOMG!) is a browser-based MMORPG on Gaia where users battled monsters and participated in RPG-style quests.
 The game utilized special rings to activate abilities, such as throwing fireballs or conjuring up a defense.
 Users did not level up the traditional way via experience points, but instead, through collecting Charge Orbs and empowering their rings with them. zOMG was made public and open to beta testing in November 2008, and a number of updates were made to the rings and flow of the game during its six-year duration on the site.
 On November 6, 2014, the staff announced that due to hardware and engineering limitations, zOMG was to be permanently removed from Gaia Online.

 On February 28, 2017, it was announced that beta tests for a zOMG revival were underway.

 On March 13, 2017, zOMG returned and is now open to play again.
 Members who played zOMG before the shutdown of the servers could pick back up where they left off, however, those who sold or discarded their rings and zOMG-related items did not have their items recovered.